benashford/redis-async-rs/README.md

 ## Releases

-A very early initial proof-of-concept is coming soon, but the API is still subject to change as not all edge-cases have been worked through yet.
+A very early initial proof-of-concept, but the API is still subject to change as not all edge-cases have been worked through yet.

 ## Other clients